-The McLean County Museum of History is pleased to announce that all students participating in the School Tours of the 2016 Evergreen Cemetery Walk will attend for FREE.
+The McLean County Museum of History is pleased to announce that all students participating in the School Tours of the 2018 Evergreen Cemetery Walk will attend for FREE.
 We are committed to reaching out to diverse communities and removing barriers so that we can help as many students as possible discover our local history.
-Through the generosity of this year’s sponsor, Evergreen Memorial Cemetery, and support from our members, admission fees for students and chaperones to attend the 2016 Evergreen Cemetery Walk have been waived.
+Through the generosity of this year’s sponsors, Evergreen Memorial Cemetery and Illinois Prairie Community Foundation, and support from our members, admission fees for students and chaperones to attend the 2018 Evergreen Cemetery Walk have been waived.

 The Museum offers four days of the Evergreen Cemetery Walk specifically for students in grades 6-8, 9-12, and college (public and private schools, and home school families) in McLean County and Central Illinois.
-The dates for the 2016 School Tours of the Evergreen Cemetery Walk are October 3, 4, 5, and 6, 2016.
+The dates for the 2018 School Tours of the Evergreen Cemetery Walk are October 1, 2, 3, and 4, 2018.
 Three tours are offered each day (8:45 a.m., 10:30 a.m., and 12:30 p.m.) and are 75 minutes long.
 This is an excellent opportunity to teach your students about individuals who have contributed to Central Illinois’ rich and colorful history.This program will also help students understand how and why it is important to preserve and respect cemeteries.
 Bring your classes to participate in this fascinating, award-winning outdoor theatrical program.

 Below you will find links to pdfs of a variety of information that will be useful in preparing to bring your students to your scheduled tour of the Evergreen Cemetery Walk.
 These PDFs include: